 Trusted External Resources

 5 Ways to Bully-Proof Your Kid

-The good news is that because bullying has made national headlines, schools and communities (and even celebrities) are taking a strong anti-bullying stance.
+The good news is that because bullying has made national headlines, schools and communities (and even celebrities) are taking a strong stand against bullying.

 You can do your part at home, too.
-Here are five smart strategies to keep kids from becoming targets — and stop bullying that has already started:
+Here are 5 smart strategies to keep kids from becoming targets — and stop bullying that has already started:

 - Talk about it.
 Talk about bullying with your kids and have other family members share their experiences.
 If one of your kids opens up about being bullied, praise him or her for being brave enough to discuss it and offer unconditional support.
 Consult with the school to learn its policies and find out how staff and teachers can address the situation.

 - Remove the bait.
 If it's lunch money or gadgets that the school bully is after, you can help neutralize the situation by encouraging your child to pack a lunch or go to school gadget-free.

 - Buddy up for safety.
 Two or more friends standing at their lockers are less likely to be picked on than a child who is all alone.
 Remind your child to use the buddy system when on the school bus, in the bathroom, or wherever bullies may lurk.